7 Best Benefits of Kamut (Khorasan Wheat)

 • Soups and Stews: Bulk up your winter hotpots with whole grains.
 They will add protein and a chewy texture to any stew or soup.

-Caution: Although some people with gluten intolerances have found this grain to be a more digestible alternative to regular wheat, it is not suitable for those suffering from Celiac disease, as it is a form of wheat and does contain gluten.
+Caution: Although some people with gluten intolerances have found this grain to be a more digestible alternative to regular wheat, it is not suitable for those suffering from severe gluten intolerance as this does contain gluten.

 DMCA.com Protection Status